graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/reserved.md

 ## Reserved Keywords
 The following keywords are reserved by both Graphix and SQL++, and cannot be used as unescaped identifiers.
-The keywords highlighted in bold are keywords introduced by Graphix:
+The keywords in bold are keywords introduced by Graphix:

 |-----------|-----------|-----------------|------------|------------|------------|
 | ADAPTER   | ALL       | AND             | ANY        | APPLY      | AS         |